Timeless advice for becoming a player in the field of UX

 3. Start calling to UX meetings.
 Ok, maybe first you start sharing articles and insights around the office, all relating to creating better user experiences.
 Everyone will be all: “Who is that?”.
 And sooner or later people will start responding… “I think that’s the UX specialist”.

 4. Make a research plan and put it up on the wall.
 Make sure people see it.
 In fact, put every visual output you produce up on a wall.
 It puts you in control, gives you a birds-eye view, jogs your memory and tells everyone you are confident enough in your data to show the world what you are doing.
 Have you ever watched a crime thriller where the detective fills a wall with photos, leads, newspaper clippings and then places red string between things that are related?
 (Of course you have.)
 That’s what your wall should look like.
-You know, without seeming like too much of a psychopath.
+You know, without seeming like you’ve lost your wits.

 5. Attend conferences and workshops.
 Hook up with me on social media and I can push you in the right direction.
 Also, check out Lanyrd.
 There are bound to be some meetups in your area.
 And you might even consider starting your own meetup group; way to take the lead on the UX discussions going on in your area! — If in Stockholm, join me for a UX Marshals meetup.
 On UX Podcast we talk about a fair number of conferences as well.